 Where does PPFC source their meat, vegetables and rice/grains?

-All of our ingredients are sourced from the USA.
+All our ingredients are sourced in the USA.
 We source our restaurant grade, artificial hormone and antibiotic free meats from SP Provisions/Cascade Natural Meats.
 The meats we use are the very same cuts that are found in local supermarkets.
 It has always been our goal to produce products with local and sustainably sourced ingredients, including Bob’s Red Mill flour in our treats, local vegetables during growing season, and rice from a local company.
 For our brew biscuits, we receive spent grains from Coalition Brewing, and a gluten-free, grain-free mix from Groundbreaker Brewing.

 How much PPFC food should I feed my dog?
 How to transition to the PPFC Food?